SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/widgets.md

 * Blue = At least one WARNING
 * Green = No alarm

-Click a device icon, to open popup with the following information:
+Click a device icon, to open a popup with the following information:

 * The device name.
 When clicked, the application navigates to the device.
 * The date at which the device last reported its location, if available.